trenskow/isvalid/README.md

 ### Multiple Post Validators

-The `post` validator also support an array of validators.
-Instead of providing a function, provide an array of functions.
+The `post` validator also support an array of functions.
+Instead of providing just one function, you can provide an array of functions.
 Synchronous and asynchronous functions can be mixed and matched as necessary.

 An example.